-Business and Public Policy
+Professor of Economics, Business and Public Policy

-are the economics of incentives, industrial organization and microeconomics.
+are the economics of incentives and organizations, industrial organization, and microeconomics.

-privatization; public and private sector procurement and award mechanisms;
+and privatization; public and private sector procurement and award mechanisms;

 and the determinants of trust.